-BHP's strategic goal is to contribute 2,000 affordable units to Boulder's permanently affordable inventory in ten years.
+BHP's strategic goal is to contribute 2,000 affordable units to Boulder's permanently affordable inventory by 2024.
 To meet this goal, we will need to use maximum MTW flexibility.
-We will consider creative use of Replacement Housing Factor Funds (RHFF) and Demolition or Disposition Transitional Funding (DDTF); strategic use of project-based vouchers (PBV); consideration of shallow subsidies; experimentation with rapid re-housing; and creative partnerships with the private sector.
+We will consider additional initiatives under the Landing Landlords Activity; creative use of Demolition or Disposition Transitional Funding; strategic use of project-based vouchers; consideration of shallow subsidies; experimentation with rapid re-housing; and creative partnerships with the private sector.